syntactic-salt/browserslist-new-relic/README.md

 The number of days of browser usage data to fetch.

-Note that New Relic's data retention period varies depending on your subscription level.
+**Note: New Relic's data retention period varies depending on your subscription level.
 At the time of writing, New Relic's free tier (Lite) has a 1 day retention period for browser usage statistics.
 That means if you have free tier (Lite), you will only get usage statistics for the past 1 day regardless of what you set here.
-For more information on [data retention periods](https://docs.newrelic.com/docs/accounts/original-accounts-billing/product-based-pricing/overview-data-retention-components), check the New Relic docs.
+For more information on [data retention periods](https://docs.newrelic.com/docs/accounts/original-accounts-billing/product-based-pricing/overview-data-retention-components), check the New Relic docs.**

 - **Alias:** None
 - **Default:** `7`